The Stock Market Wizard

 Presenting a consistently and dramatically successful trading philosophy and method, based upon applying truly meaningful data, discipline, common sense and the basic facts of life.
 Opinions, preconceived notions, arbitrary decisions, “ratings” and emotions are not part of the process.

 There is actually nothing esoteric, mysterious or complicated about making enormous amounts of money in the stock market, in any economic environment.
+Algorithms are not required.